 For sure people have been drinking in the street forever, but the current wave is believed to have emerged in 1980s Andalusia in protest at extortionate drinks prices.
 However, the origins of botellón as we know it may not be entirely Spanish.
 When the crippling dictatorship came to an abrupt end, Spain was finally able to look to its European cousins and observe many new liberal practices such as wearing bikinis, eating meat on a Friday and binge drinking.
 Post-Franco, tourism from places like the UK, Germany and Norway boomed and brought with it the unapologetic technique of drinking to get drunk.
 Evidence of this imported culture may lie in the predominant botellón beverages – mixed drinks – something more traditionally seen in colder northern European countries.

-Mobile phones and social networks could be the reason why botellón exists at such a large scale.
-When Generation X were young, they didn’t have the ability to send bat-signal-style messages out to their friends – drinking in the street was a far more casual, spontaneous affair.
+The reason why botellón now exists at such a large scale could be because of mobile phones and social networks.
+When Generation X were young, they didn’t have the ability to send bat signals out to their friends – drinking in the street was a far more casual, spontaneous affair.

 “THE BEST NIGHT OF MY LIFE”